cmg-york/cnsim-engine/src/site/markdown/contributors/git-habits.md

 ## Meaningful Commit Messages
 - Describe what change was made, how it resolves an issue/need, and why it was made
 - Follow the established commit standards (usually some form of Conventional Commit)
+  - Please see our [Commit Conventions and Structure Guide](./commits.md) for more detail
 - Clear messages are beneficial for code reviews and for understanding project history

 ## Pull from the main branch often